agaribovic/Mockup-Solution-Diabetes/README.md

 # Mockup-Solution-Diabetes
-Diabetes information system, to be created as a mockup of a mobile application.
+A mockup solution of a mobile application - Diabetes Information System.
 The main goal of here proposed solution is to make diabetics’ everyday life easier.